-Torrent Duck (Merganetta armata)
+Torrent Ducks (Merganetta armata)

 The Torrent Ducks (Merganetta armata) are resident breeders in the Andes of South America, where they nest in small waterside caves and other sheltered spots.

-They are usually found along fast flowing mountain rivers, and usually remain at elevations of 5,000 feet (1500 m) or above.
+They are usually found along fast-flowing mountain rivers and usually remain at elevations of 5,000 feet (1500 m) or above.

 Subspecies